History of Isaiah Joe in Timeline

 In 2024, Isaiah Joe hosted a "Shooters Shoot" youth training camp in his hometown of Fort Smith, Arkansas, with over 200 kids participating.

-On January 10, 2025, Isaiah Joe scored 31 points and achieved a career-high eight three-pointers in a win over the New York Knicks.
+On January 10, 2025, Isaiah Joe scored 31 points on 11-of-16 shooting, connecting on a career-high eight three-pointers made in a win over the New York Knicks.